Yoonsen/API-Sprakbank/template.md

 # Template for API Documentation in Markdown
-The template is modelled after the Best Practices for REST API Documentation.
+The template is modelled after the [Best Practices for REST API Documentation](https://bocoup.com/blog/documenting-your-api).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ0NTEzNDkxN119
+eyJoaXN0b3J5IjpbMTg4MDIzNDcwNF19
 -->